70s and 80s Sweets and Chocolate Bars

 fruit flavours; strawberry, blackcurrant, orange and banana.

-A net of Chocolate Coins could always be found hanging on the Christmas Tree in our household, but by Christmas Day there were never any left!
+A net of Chocolate Coins could always be found hanging on the Christmas Tree in our household, but by Christmas Day there were never any left - the tempation was just too much!

 Hmm, I wonder who ate them all?
 Tee, hee!